Reconnectads: Algebraic constructions for reconnectads

-\end{definition} As in the case of operads \cite[Prop.~7.2.4]{MR2954392}, one can easily check that if components of $\calF$ are finite dimensional, then the reconnectad $\calF^!$ is presented by the quadratic data of generators $s^{-1}\mathsf{S}^{-1}\calF^*$ and relations $\calR^\bot$, where $\bot$ refers to the annihilator under the natural pairing.
+\begin{proposition} Suppose that all components of the reconnectad $\calF$ are finite dimensional.
+The reconnectad $\calF^!$ is presented by the quadratic data of generators $s^{-1}\mathsf{S}^{-1}\calX^*$ and relations $\calR^\bot$, where $\bot$ refers to the annihilator under the natural pairing. \end{proposition}